mitre/HTTP-Proxy-Servlet/README.md

  * It's simple -- a single source file implementation
  * It's tested -- have confidence it works ![Build Status](https://github.com/mitre/HTTP-Proxy-Servlet/actions/workflows/maven.yml/badge.svg)
  * It's securable -- via Java EE web.xml or via a servlet filter such as [Spring-Security]([http://static.springsource.org/spring-security/site/)
- * It's extendible -- via simple class extension
+ * It's extendable -- via simple class extension
  * It's embeddable -- into your Java web application making testing your app easier

 I have seen many quick'n'dirty proxies posted in source form on the web such as in a blog.